thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ### Out-of-band communication between client and origin
-A service submitting their key to an origin, or the origin manually adding a service to their trusted list
+A service submitting their key to an origin, or the origin manually adding a service to their trusted list.

 ### Public list